santerijps/chimplib/README.md

 	1. `git submodule add https://github.com/santerijps/chimplib`
 	2. Compile with the flag: `-Ichimplib`
 	3. Include in the source code: `#include <chimp/types.h>`

+## Documentation

+Learn how to use the functions by reading their source code or by [looking into the tests cases](./tests/)

 ## Recommendations